 As far as lifestyle goes - eateries and shops are aplenty whether in the immediate area or nearby in Northcote or Birkenhead.

 The Engine Room is a reliable fine dining staple in the Auckland foodie scene.
 With a consistent reputation for quality food and service since 2006, it’s somewhere that locals are proud of and Aucklanders from the wider area readily make the journey for.
 I will also mention that most conversations or reviews about The Engine Room involve four words in particular - twice baked goat soufflé.

-Also in the meal mix are Billy and Sausalito, and for a glass or two there is Stafford Road Wine Bar.
+Also in the meal mix is Billy Cafe, and for a glass or two there is Stafford Road Wine Bar.
 This is rated amongst Auckland’s top 10 bars on any list you can get your hands on, offering wines, beers and tapas.